BenCaiello/PalmettoBUG/docs/source/UsingPixelClassifier.rst

 masks of the matching class.

-For example, using the image above, a supervised classifier was created to roughly predict the epithelial regions of a colon tissue image, and a generalist algorithm (like DeepCell) was used to segment the region into cells.
-These cell segmentation masks were then classified into epithelia or background categories using the pixel class predictions.
-Finally, the cell masks that had been classified as epithelial were extended into the surrounding pixels that had been predicted to belong to the epithelia.
+For example, using the image above, a supervised classifier was created to roughly predict the lumen ('background'), epithelia, and lamina propria regions of a colon tissue image, and a generalist algorithm (like DeepCell) was used to segment the image into cells.
+These cell segmentation masks were then classified into lumen, epithelia, or lamina propria cells using the pixel class predictions.
+Finally, the cell masks that had been classified as epithelia / lamina propria cells were extended into the surrounding pixels that had been predicted to belong to the matching class.
-Cells classified in the background class were not extended, while the extended epithelial cell masks were only grown into pixels inside the epithelia.
+Cells classified in the background class were not extended, while the extended epithelial cell masks were only grown into pixels inside the epithelia, and so on.

-Note that the starting segmentation masks are not allowed to be shrunk by this process – cell masks will neither lose pixels because of mismatched class nor lose any pixels to a neighboring cell during the water shedding.
+Note that the starting segmentation masks are not allowed to be shrunk by this process – cell masks will neither lose pixels because of mismatched class nor lose any pixels to a neighboring cell during the watershedding process.

 When created, a name for the new folder of extended masks is needed – this will be written as a sub-folder of */masks*, where it can be picked